Ershad09/Rust_CLI_1.0/README.md

 This repository contains a collection of beginner-level CLI projects created as part of my journey to learn Rust.

-Version 1.0 focuses on fundamental Rust concepts and includes simple command-line applications designed to build a strong foundation in Rust programming.
+Version 1.0 focuses on fundamental Rust concepts and includes simple command-line applications.